Find Addiction Support Groups In Denver

 Magnolia Medical Group offers peer addiction support groups to help you have success in recovery from addiction.
 Contact us in Denver, CO today!

-CRAFT Addiction Support Group
+CRAFT Addiction Support Group in Denver

 CRAFT (Community Reinforcement and Family Training) focuses on the family member/loved one, not the person with Substance Use Disorder (SUD), by teaching how to do the following: